 Following up on our post earlier this week on addressing the underlying frustration of the occupy movement, we see a worthy start on Wall Street reform from Presidential hopeful Jon Huntsman in yesterday’s Wall Street Journal.
 It is a much improved approach over the dismissive “jealous” comment from Herman Cain.
 Huntsman poses some interesting ideas…

-In just 3 short years, Mesa Mayor Scott Smith has shown that, with vision and passion, you can actually change the way a city does business. adobe flash cs6 download Mayor Smith has been an integral part in some of the most significant economic development opportunities for our region.
-Under Smith’s leadership, the Chicago Cubs…
+In just 3 short years, Mesa Mayor Scott Smith has shown that, with vision and passion, you can actually change the way a city does business.
+Mayor Smith has been an integral part in some of the most significant economic development opportunities for our region.
+Under Smith’s leadership, the Chicago Cubs will continue to train…